gitpod-io/gitpod-microsoft-aks-guide/README.md

   proxy-5998488f4c-t8vkh   0/1     Init 0/1  0          5m
   ```

-  The most likely reason is because the [DNS01 challenge](https://cert-manager.io/docs/configuration/acme/dns01/) has yet to resolve.
+  The most likely reason is that the [DNS01 challenge](https://cert-manager.io/docs/configuration/acme/dns01/) has yet to resolve.
 If using `SETUP_MANAGED_DNS`, you will need to update your DNS records to point to the Azure DNS zone nameserver.

   Once the DNS record has been updated, you will need to delete all cert-manager pods to retrigger the certificate request